Serbian language: Status in Montenegro

-Serbian was the official language of Montenegro until October 2007 when the new Constitution of Montenegro replaced the Constitution of 1992.
+Serbian was the official language of Montenegro until October 2007, when the new Constitution of Montenegro replaced the Constitution of 1992.
 Amid opposition from pro-Serbian parties, Montenegrin was made the sole official language of the country, and Serbian was given the status of a language in official use along with Bosnian, Albanian, and Croatian.

-In the 2011 Montenegrin census, 42.88% declared Serbian to be their native language, while Montenegrin was declared by 36.97% of the population.
+In the 2023 Montenegrin census, 43.18% declared Serbian to be their native language, while Montenegrin was declared by 34.52% of the population.

-Differences between standard Serbian and standard Croatian and Bosnian
+Differences between standard Serbian, standard Croatian, and Bosnian

 Writing system

 Standard Serbian language uses both Cyrillic (ћирилица, ćirilica) and Latin script (latinica, латиница).
 Serbian is a rare example of synchronic digraphia, a situation where all literate members of a society have two interchangeable writing systems available to them.
 Media and publishers typically select one alphabet or the other.
 In general, the alphabets are used interchangeably; except in the legal sphere, where Cyrillic is required, there is no context where one alphabet or another predominates.

 Although Serbian language authorities have recognized the official status of both scripts in contemporary Standard Serbian for more than half of a century now, due to historical reasons, the Cyrillic script was made the official script of Serbia's administration by the 2006 Constitution.

 The Latin script continues to be used in official contexts, although the government has indicated its desire to phase out this practice due to national sentiment.
 The Ministry of Culture believes that Cyrillic is the "identity script" of the Serbian nation.

 However, the law does not regulate scripts in standard language, or standard language itself by any means, leaving the choice of script as a matter of personal preference and to the free will in all aspects of life (publishing, media, trade and commerce, etc.), except in government paperwork production and in official written communication with state officials, which have to be in Cyrillic.
+Traffic signs and directional signs, and place names, on main or international roads are to be written with both Cyrillic and Latin script.